h1xxx/linuxconsole/content/configuration.md

 them.
 It's actually best to do it in xorg environment, as there's usually
 pretty good support for UTF-8 charsets out of the box there.

-To find other UTF-8 codes look below.
+To find other UTF-8 codes look at the section below.

-5. Make sure you have standard build tools installed and bdf2psf:
+5. Make sure you have standard build tools installed and bdf2psf (gentoo has
+them by default):
 ```
 $ emerge -a app-text/bdf2psf 	# or
 $ apt install gcc make bdf2psf